Categories

 Title - Can We Please Give the Police Department to the Grandmothers?Title - Bridge to TerabithiaTitle - The Little Red WolfTitle - Jacob

-To kick off the week in 2023, we celebrated the Freedom to Read with John Green
+Celebrating the Freedom to Read in 2023 with John Green

-We hosted #1 New York Times bestselling author and Indianapolis resident, John Green and former Indianapolis Public Schools (IPS) educator and Indiana State Senator Andrea Hunley (District 46) on October 2 at Central Library.
+We hosted #1 New York Times bestselling author and Indianapolis resident, John Green and former Indianapolis Public Schools (IPS) educator and Indiana State Senator Andrea Hunley (District 46) on October 2, 2023 at Central Library.
 To a packed house, John and Andrea discussed the importance of protecting our freedom to read.
-We don’t have a recording of John’s talk but can share eight memorable highlights:

 • What we read shapes what we think.
 The best example of this in a book is Fahrenheit 451.